jarredsaids/Technical-Assessment/README.md

 # Technical-Assessment
 Piece Request Feature

-This Project starts with the request.php in the home directory (stylized with /resources/request.css).
+This Project starts with the request.php in the Replacements directory (stylized with /resources/request.css).

 The user is presented with a form to add their personal information, as well as the data for up to 3 "out of stock" items.
 (Powered by resources/request.js)